-- A completed and approved Travel Requisition must be submitted to the Purchasing and Payables office in advance of any travel.
+- Effective 1/12/23, a completed Travel Requisition with justification form must be submitted to the Business Affairs office in advance of any travel at email@example.com.
+This does not indicate approval.
 A requisition is required regardless if the traveler will or will not be reimbursed or regardless of the traveler’s source of funding.
-Ideally the travel requisition will be received in our office at least 30 days in advance of the traveler’s departure, or as soon as practical.
+The travel requisition and justification must be submitted 30 days prior to the travel date.

 - Transportation: On the travel requisition, ensure that you are taking the least expensive mode of transportation possible.
 SUNY Potsdam fleet vehicles are the preferred method for automobile travel, Enterprise being the next mode.
 Visit http://www.potsdam.edu/offices/purchasing/enterprise for the procedure in renting a vehicle from Enterprise.
 If a fleet vehicle is unavailable you may take your personal vehicle if you choose to by getting reimbursed at the rate it would have cost to take an Enterprise vehicle.
-Using the Personal Car at Rental Rate Calculator will give you a calculation of what the cost would be to take an Enterprise vehicle.
-If you utilize this option, please include a “print screen” of your calculation when submitting your travel requisition along with an email from the Physical Plant confirming no fleet vehicle was available.
+Using the Personal vs. Rental Vehicle Cost Comparison Form will give you a calculation of what the cost would be to take your personal vehicle vs. an Enterprise vehicle.
+If you utilize this option, please include a copy of the Personal vs. Rental Vehicle Cost Comparison Form with your Travel Requisition.

 - Be sure to present your NYS Tax Exempt Form for all qualified transactions.